Switch To Mobile

 Judas: Of course I do.
 I have been taught about that since childhood: A sinner lays his hand on a lamb, thereby passing his sin to the lamb; the lamb is slaughtered, and the sinner is cleansed.

-Issa: Well, our Father wants us to perform a variation on that.
+Issa: Well, Dad wants us to perform a variation on that.

 Judas: I’m not sure I like the sound of that.

 Issa: What can I tell you, He’s God. (pauses, takes a breath) So, this is the way it’s going down.
 I am to be the lamb.
 Pilate, who as you know is looking for an excuse to get rid of me, what with all my talk of a New Kingdom, has been selected as the executioner, and …

 Judas (interrupting): No, no, no!
 You know what that means, don’t you?
 You’re not a Roman citizen.
 You don’t get a clean chop at the neck.
 You get crucifixion.
 No, please, don’t say that word.

 Issa (with finality): Yes, I know.
 And here’s the thing: We’ve selected you to put it in motion.
 Dad and I want you to go to Pilate, and tell him where I am, and when he can find me here.